gymnatics/ai-gitops-automation/components/operators/openshift-ai/instance/components/rhods-admins-group/README.md

 This component creates the `rhods-admins` group and adds the `kube:admin` user to it.
 This ensures that the kubeadmin user has full access to all OpenShift AI features in the dashboard.

+**Note**: The `kube:admin` username is prefixed with `b64:` to comply with OpenShift's requirement that usernames containing colons must begin with this prefix.

 ## Usage

 Add this component to your kustomization alongside the `make-kubeadmin-cluster-admin` component: